 Learn how to approach TMVR CT screening and device selection, using, Sapien, Tendyne, Intrepid, or Cephea devices

 Explore how 3D-CT planning can impact the screen failure rate for TMVR

 Investigate the accuracy of 3D-CT planning, compared to post-op results

 *Ward et al., A More Efficient Method of Patient Evaluation for TMVR: Planning for Best- and Worst-Case Position, JACC, 2019

 **Wang et al., A More Reliable Method for Predicting Neo-LVOT Obstruction after TMVR, JACC, 2018

 Materialise medical device software may not be available in all markets because product availability is subject to the regulatory and/ or medical practices in individual markets.
 In countries where no regulatory registration is obtained of Mimics and/or 3-matic Medical, a research version is available.
 Please contact your Materialise representative if you have questions about the availability of Materialise medical device software in your area.

 University Hospital Center (CHU) of Bordeaux, France

-Dr. Thomas Modine is a cardiovascular surgeon in the Heart Valve Unit of the University Hospital Center (CHU) in Bordeaux.
+Prof. Thomas Modine is a cardiovascular surgeon in the Heart Valve Unit of the University Hospital Center (CHU) in Bordeaux.
 He has acquired a PhD and MBA and is experienced in TAVI, TMVR, minimally invasive surgery, and valve-sparing techniques.
 Dr. Modine is interested in aortic valve complex, bioengineering, beating heart surgery, hybrid approaches, TAVI, and TMVR.